mrnikola01/django-react-todo/README.md

 - **CORS Configuration:** If you change the frontend port, update `CORS_ALLOWED_ORIGINS` in `config/settings.py`.
 - **Package Management:** When adding new Python packages, use `uv pip install <package>` and update the file with `uv pip freeze > requirements.txt`.
+- **API Configuration:** The application now dynamically pulls the `BASE_URL` from the `.env` file.
+This ensures that the backend address can be changed (e.g., for deployment) without modifying the source code.

 ---